ardywibowo/ardywibowo.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 My current research interests is on reinforcement learning, language agents & reasoning, sampling techniques, and contextual bandits.
-I am currently building Machine Learning algorithms @ Apple, where I am building environments, benchmarks, and evals to train RL agents at scale.
+I am currently a Researcher at Perplexity, where I work on post-training, large-scale agentic RL, and training infrastructure.
+Previously at Apple, I built environments, benchmarks, and evals to train RL agents at scale.
 To this end, I believe that research in scalable supervision is crucial to train next-generation models as they grow in complexity and as their applications extend towards domains where we can no longer define rewards easily.

 I received my doctorate in Electrical Engineering and Computer Science at Texas A&M University under the supervision of Dr. Xiaoning Qian.
 During my studies, I researched uncertainty quantification and variational inference in machine learning, with applications toward continual learning, anomaly detection, model compression & energy-efficiency in areas such as computer vision, recommender systems, time-series prediction, and healthcare monitoring.
 My work has been published in conferences such as ICML, AAAI, AISTATS, and NeurIPS, as well as healthcare journals such as JHIR and Surgical Infections.